ValeriaCP/data-harvesting-assignment/README.md

 # Data Harvesting API Project
 Data harvesting assignment repository

+This project aims to conduct a comprehensive analysis of "Trump"-related comments on two platforms, Youtube and Reddit.
+As the elections draw near, the prevalence of discussions about Trump becomes more pronounced.
+Our objective is to analyse and compare the reactions of individuals on these two distinct platforms, making clear the diverse perspectives and responses within these online communities.

 ## Libraries that we have used to get the REST API from Youtube and Reddit
 ```{r}
 library(httr)